makinprinter/Hybrid_CNN_OCR_Model/README.md

 The input image is the letter "Q".

 Why This Approach?
  The goal of this experiment was to explore whether combining classical image processing techniques (feature detection) with deep learning (CNNs) can improve performance—especially in scenarios where:

-Certain character groups share distinct visual traits,
+- Certain character groups share distinct visual traits,

-Training data can be subdivided into more manageable, specialized pools,
+- Training data can be subdivided into more manageable, specialized pools,

-Model interpretability or modularity is a focus.
+- Model interpretability or modularity is a focus.

+- Data set is very heterogeneous.(Example: 18-19th century Creten Greek mixed with English)

 By breaking down the OCR problem into sub-problems, each CNN can specialize, which might reduce confusion between visually similar characters within the same attribute group.